 Carbonated Margarita Recipe

 Have you ever tried a carbonated cocktail?
-Top cocktail bars such as New York City's Booker and Dax, Lantern's Keep and Saxon + Parole are using a combination of classic cocktail recipes with a touch of molecular mixology to create innovative summer drinks that are great for staying cool.
+Top cocktail bars around the world are using a combination of classic cocktail recipes with a touch of molecular mixology to add some zing to the usual drinking experience.

-In order to try a carbonated cocktail at home, you will need a soda siphon.
+In order to try a carbonated cocktail at home, you will need a soda siphon, which can be found on amazon.
 This hand-held beverage carbonator gives everything from a negroni to a margarita just the right amount of bubbles.
 How does it work?
 Just make a batch of your favorite cocktail, pour it into a siphon and charge it with CO2.
 Check out these instructions from NYC-based craft bartender Kyle Ford for making a Carbonated Cointreau Margarita.

 1. Using a soda siphon to create carbonated cocktails simply involves batching your favorite cocktail, pouring it into a siphon, and charging it with CO2.
 A standard issue iSi soda siphon will hold about five to six cocktails.

 2. The trick is to properly dilute the batched cocktail with water before putting it into the siphon.
 This is to adjust for the fact that you are not shaking and diluting the cocktail with ice.